mattmazer1/site-visitor-tracker/README.md

-A server to track visitor data.
+An API to track visitor data on my website.